icopy-site/awesome/docs/awesome/awesome-learn-datascience.md

 No previous knowledge required but Python and statistics basics will definitely come in handy.
 These ressources have been used successfully for many beginners at my local Data Science student group [ML-KA](http://ml-ka.de/).

 ## What is Data Science?

 - ['What is Data Science?' on Quora](https://www.quora.com/What-is-data-science)
 - [Explanation of important vocabulary](https://www.quora.com/What-is-the-difference-between-Data-Analytics-Data-Analysis-Data-Mining-Data-Science-Machine-Learning-and-Big-Data-1?share=1) - Differentiation of Big Data, Machine Learning, Data Science.
-- [Data Science for Business](https://amzn.to/2voPJUi) - An introduction to Data Science and it's use as a business asset.
+- [Data Science for Business (Book)](https://amzn.to/2voPJUi) - An introduction to Data Science and it's use as a business asset.

 ## Common Algorithms and Procedures